ARobZT/Achievements/InfoSec Gallery.md

 Problem-Solving: Applying logical and analytical thinking to solve challenges and achieve objectives in the room.
 ![image](https://github.com/user-attachments/assets/cb888bb2-9a7d-4ebb-8a25-250839d72f39)
 # [Archangel](https://github.com/user-attachments/assets/d44548b9-e15b-4a4a-a6ed-eeb81e9d42e1)
-**Description:** Network Scanning: Identifying open ports and services with tools like nmap.
+Network Scanning: Identifying open ports and services with tools like nmap.

 Service Enumeration: Collecting information about the services running on the target to identify potential vulnerabilities.